TeenNick: Programming history

-In the first few years following its launch in 2009, TeenNick had somewhat lightened programming content standards than the rest of the Nickelodeon channels.
-In addition to reruns of the TEENick block's family-targeted shows, the TeenNick channel picked up several foreign shows with more mature content (e.g. profanity or suggestive dialogue), like Open Heart.
-Following a rebranding in summer 2015, the channel dropped most of the other programming to almost exclusively air reruns of Nickelodeon's original series.
+In the first few years following its launch in 2009, TeenNick had somewhat lightened programming content standards than the other Nickelodeon channels.
+In addition to reruns of the TEENick block's tween-targeted shows, the TeenNick channel acquired several foreign shows with more mature content (such as profanity or suggestive dialogue), like Open Heart and Degrassi.
+Following Degrassi's cancelation in summer 2015, the channel had removed most of the other programming to almost exclusively air reruns of Nickelodeon's original series.
 By 2019, TeenNick de facto shared the same content standards as other Nickelodeon networks.
 This year also marked another rebranding, which saw the network billed as "Viacom's tween-oriented cable network" instead of a network for teenagers.

 Many programs that had aired on TEENick, and several programs that had aired on The N, were carried over to TeenNick.
 These were mixed with some syndicated shows from other networks.
-On April 20, 2011, TeenNick announced that it had acquired the rights to air Buffy the Vampire Slayer starting in May, though this was short-lived and it returned to FX (and later, Pivot) within a matter of months.
+On April 20, 2011, TeenNick announced that it had acquired the rights to air Buffy the Vampire Slayer starting in May, though this was short-lived and it returned to FX (and later Pivot) within a matter of months.